return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_irq_c.rst

 Description
 -----------

-Updates sequence # and timestamp on event, and sends it to userspace.
+Updates sequence # and timestamp on event for the most recently processed vblank, and sends it to userspace.
 Caller must hold event lock.

-This is the native KMS version of \ :c:func:`drm_send_vblank_event`\ .
+See \ :c:func:`drm_crtc_arm_vblank_event`\  for a helper which can be used in certain situation, especially to send out events for atomic commit operations.

 .. _`drm_vblank_enable`: